Blog

 Improved productivity

-Being transparent with your team also helps with their productivity levels.
+Being transparent with your remote employees also helps with their productivity levels.
 According to a study by McKinsey & Company, employees are about five times more likely to boost their productivity when they are looped in on the company’s vision, policies, and any news that impacts them.

 Employee retention

-Keeping your employees happy isn’t just about giving them a huge paycheck or throwing a monthly pizza party.
+Keeping your remote workers happy isn’t just about giving them a huge paycheck or throwing a monthly pizza party.

-These help, but communication is still vital.
-Your team needs to feel seen.
+These help, but remote team communication is still vital.
+Your team members need to feel seen.
 They want to know that they’re doing well and that the company can support them when they need help.
-You can nip a lot of problems in the bud with regular communication.
+You can nip a lot of problems in the bud with regular virtual communication and video calls.

 How to encourage communication with your Filipino virtual assistant

-Having a team hundreds of miles away — with a distinct culture and societal norms — can make effective communication a challenge.
+Having a remote work arrangement with a team hundreds of miles away — with a distinct culture and societal norms — can make effective communication a challenge.

 But it’s not impossible.

-Here’s what you can do to improve remote communication with your Filipino team:
+Here’s what you can do to improve remote communication methods with your Filipino team:

 Learn more about Filipino culture